Move-in Day is Saturday, September 1st, 2018!

 Getting to your building

-Step-by-step driving instructions, from Highway 401 to Queen’s campus, are available on your building’s page of our website, along with other important information specific to Move-In Day.
+Step-by-step driving instructions, from Highway 401 to Queen’s campus, are available on your building’s page on our website, as well as important Move-In Day instructions.

 Residence Drop-off & Parking Zones